CircuitMess/CircuitMess-Ringo/README.md

-# MAKERphone
+# The main repository for the MAKERphone library

+This is the main Arduino code library containing all functions necessary for coding your own MAKERphone apps.

+A complete library reference is under construction.

+#

-A DIY mobile phone project that recently launched on Kickstarter.
+MAKERphone is a DIY mobile phone project that was recently successfuly funded on Kickstarter: https://www.kickstarter.com/projects/albertgajsak/makerphone-an-educational-diy-mobile-phone

-Share and support our Kickstarter campaign and help us make MAKERphone a reality: https://www.kickstarter.com/projects/albertgajsak/makerphone-an-educational-diy-mobile-phone

 <br/>